Mafia (party game): Association roles

 Freemasons (Masons), Siblings, Lovers, Police, etc.

 Possessors of these roles know one another and what their roles are.
 On the innocent's side, a Mason usually has no special abilities, but knows the identity of all other Masons and that all Masons are also innocent.
 Every member of the detectives or the police knows all the rest, because they collaborate at night to investigate someone (sharing the powers of the Detective role between them).

 Sibling pairs typically consist of one Mafia and one Innocent; in most versions, if one is killed, the other also dies.
 Cupid in Werewolf chooses a pair of Lovers on the first night.
 In this variant, the Lovers can also win the game (regardless of whether they are Mafia, Innocents, or both) by being the last two standing.
 Like Siblings, however, if one of the pair dies, the other dies as well.

-In a modded variation of the games Town of Salem, and Town of Salem 2, the Jackal is a role that is given two recruits from normally opposing factions at the start of the game, and has to win with them both of them together as a single faction, knowing who they are.
+In a modded variation of the game Town of Salem, the Jackal is a role that is given two recruits from normally opposing factions at the start of the game, and has to win with them both of them together as a single faction, knowing who they are.
 The recruits do not know the Jackal, but know each other, and cannot communicate with each other or the Jackal at night.